jmguerreroh/vision/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 ```

-4. Compilation process (if it fails, rerun the command.):
+4. Compilation process (if it fails, rerun the command):
 ```
 make -j2
 ```